Destabilising compact warped product Einstein manifolds: Background

-where $\mu=f_{\infty}\lambda$ for some constant $f_{\infty}$.
-Thus the metric ${g=\bar{g}_{\infty}\oplus f_{\infty}^{2}\tilde{g}}$ is a gradient Ricci soliton on $B\times F$ with potential function $\phi_{\infty}\circ\pi_{B}$ (as usual, we will drop the reference to the projection from now on and also denote this function $\phi_{\infty}$).\\ \\ As mentioned previously, it is natural to use gauge-fixed tensors to destabilise.
-For a Ricci soliton, this means choosing tensors which are $\div_{\phi}$-free and $L^{2}$-orthogonal with the weighted volume form $e^{-\phi}dV_{g}$ to the Ricci tensor.
+where $\lambda>0$.
+Then the metric ${g=\bar{g}\oplus \tilde{g}}$ is a gradient Ricci soliton on $M=B\times F$ with potential function $\phi \circ\pi_{B}$ (as usual, we will drop the reference to the projection from now on and also denote this function $\phi$).\\ \\ As mentioned previously, it is natural to use gauge-fixed tensors to destabilise.
+For a Ricci soliton, this means choosing tensors which are $\div_{\phi}$-free and $L^{2}$-orthogonal, with respect to the weighted volume form $e^{-\phi}dV_{\bar{g}}$, to the Ricci tensor.
 On a product soliton there are two natural tensors satisfying the gauge-fixing conditions.
 The first is the tensor

 The second is the tensor

 with the constant $c$ chosen so that